K-kibet/K-kibet/README.md

 - 👋 Hi, I’m @K-kibet
-- 👀 I’m interested in technology.And I am always open to new ideas.
+- 👀 I’m interested in technology and internet.And I am always open to new ideas.
-- 🌱 I’m am a full stack developer.
+- 🌱 I’m am a web developer.
-- 💞️ I’m looking to collaborate on various programmes with my colleagues.
+- 💞️ I’m looking forward to collaborating and finding new connections.
 - 📫 How to reach me; email;

 <!---